QUAN-Yuhui/bookmark-manager/README.md

 ## How to use

 1. Load the extension:
-   - Open `chrome://extensions/`
+   - Open `chrome://extensions/` for Chrome or `edge://extensions/` for Edge.
    - Enable **Developer mode**
    - Click **Load unpacked**
    - Select this extension folder

-2. Click the extension icon in Chrome’s toolbar
+2. Click the extension icon in the browser's toolbar

 3. Use the dropdown to sort bookmarks in chronological order or the reverse order.